-Continuing the effort to address the question of what Nebraska is investing now, this study examined the federal- and state-level sources of public funds for Nebraska's early care and education system using data from fiscal year 2019.
+Continuing the effort to address the question, this study examined the federal- and state-level sources of public funds for Nebraska's early care and education system using data from fiscal year 2021.
 The State of Nebraska uses a biennial budget that is split into two fiscal years, and the first fiscal year of each biennium begins July 1 of the odd-numbered year.
 Each report in the series presents data from the first fiscal year of the corresponding biennium.

-The purpose of this technical report of Nebraska's public investment in early childhood care and education for fiscal year 2019 is twofold: to describe the methods used to establish an estimate of the federal- and state-level public-sector contributions to Nebraska's total investment in early care and education and to develop a comparable record of data over time.
+The purpose of this technical report of Nebraska's public investment in early childhood care and education for fiscal year 2021 is twofold: to describe the methods used to establish an estimate of the federal- and state-level public-sector contributions to Nebraska's total investment in early care and education and to develop a comparable record of data over time.